 The scary part about domestic violence is that you are presumed guilty until proven innocent.
 At least this is how it seems.
 Law enforcement and the courts take domestic violence allegations very seriously, and they should.
 In order to protect legitimate victims, they take every precaution to protect the complainant from the alleged attacker.

 If you are facing a charge of domestic violence in Atlanta, don’t risk your freedom by going it alone.
-Call Howard & Arca today at (678) 916-8649 to schedule a risk-free consultation with an experienced criminal defense lawyer.
+Call Howard & Arca today to schedule a risk-free consultation with an experienced criminal defense lawyer.
 Failing to do so may cost you everything you value in life.
 Don’t make that mistake.

 - 1 Georgia Domestic Violence Laws